Please be ready with your application reference number starting with 'P'. For example P1234567

 Any organisation that considers certain records to hinder the role they hire for should state it in the preliminary advert.
 It is dishonest and illegitimate for an organisation only to start requesting criminal records if such a requirement was not earlier stated.

-If an organisation requests for specific records before/without a police check, the candidate does not know the metric by which they will be judged.
+If an organisation requests for specific records before/without a Nationally Coordinated Criminal History Check, the candidate does not know the metric by which they will be judged.
 It can expose the organisation to complaints of discrimination or unfair treatment of staff and employees.

-It is always essential that the organisation states its metrics and assessment methods before requesting the police check.
+It is always essential that the organisation states its metrics and assessment methods before requesting the Nationally Coordinated Criminal History Check.

-While a police check will provide other relevant information regarding the records, directly requesting criminal records does not.
+While a Nationally Coordinated Criminal History Check will provide other relevant information regarding the records, directly requesting criminal records does not.
 Most times, the other issues regarding the convictions are just as important as the criminal record.

-For example, the police check reveals other information, including;
+For example, the Nationally Coordinated Criminal History Check reveals other information, including;

 These factors can influence how the organisation considers the offence and the effect on their roles.